 PHA 6936 Special Topics in Forensic Science

-This one-credit course is a two-day orientation and final comprehensive examination.
-It will include an online orientation via BigBlueButton, the final written comprehensive examination online taken via ProctorU, and in some cases an oral examination for completion of the MS degree requirements.
-Students should register for this course in their final semester of their MS degree.
 The University of Florida requires that you are registered for the following number of credits during the term you are graduating: Summer term: 2 credit hours; Fall/Spring term: 3 credit hours.
 Since the Special Topics course is only 1 credit, you will need to be sure you meet the credit requirement as noted above.

-- Day 2- Morning: Essay paper, 3 hours; Afternoon: Short answer paper, 2 hours
+Special topics schedule: Morning: Essay paper, 3 hours; Afternoon: Short answer paper, 2 hours

 Students should login to this course on Canvas as they would with any other course.
 Use this site to ask study questions and receive further information about the special topics exams.
-The written exams will be proctored using ProctorU (please see technical requirements on this website: https://www.proctoru.com/tech-requirements/).
+The written exams will be proctored using ProctorU (please see technical requirements on this website: https://www.proctoru.com/proctoru-live-resource-center).

 Distance Education and UF Online Students enjoy the same library privileges as on-campus students.

 To utilize the University of Florida Library System, click here!